 Another good example is a project I worked on with a document solutions company who gets sent databases full of personal data, and they create marketing materials using this personal data, so each demographic will receive a different piece of marketing material.
 The software they have interrogates the database to calculate how many of each version they need to create and then outputs an XML file into Tharstern which then creates an estimate (based on a price list) and job.
 Easy-peasy.

 A printer that I recently visited had booked 3 days of workflow consultancy but didn’t really know what they wanted me to work on.
 After a bit of a chat they mentioned one customer who they create 50 orders for each week.
 They receive an email with a list of files and they create estimates for each file.
 It was a long process with 6/7 different steps included so I instantly recognized it as a fantastic automation opportunity.
 We set up Enfocus Switch so that the email could be forwarded into the system, with set parameters, so it would create the job and download the relevant artwork automatically.
 We could then create an XML file for each item and send it into Tharstern.
 The end result will be that, from one email, the job is created and the artwork attached so that it’s ready for prepress, saving the printer a LOT of time.

 Before I left, this company was already thinking of other ways they could use the integration.
-Which reinforces my point that you don’t need to know exactly what you want to automate, you just need to look at the processes you’d like to improve, and then work with your MIS provider to come up with a solution.
-You just need to decide you’re going to automate something/anything and then jump in feet first!
+Which reinforces my point that you don’t need to know exactly what you want to automate, you just need to look at the processes you’d like to improve, and then work with your MIS partner to come up with a solution.
+You just need to decide you’re going to automate something and then jump in feet first!